| Last Updated December 20, 2022

 Is Certification Required?

 Before you can work in the field, many employers require that you first gain certification.
 The most common certification in the industry tends to be from the Association of Diving Contractors International (ADCI).
-The ADCI is a non-profit organization founded in 1968 that has established industry-wide standards for commercial diving to help ensure safety.
+The ADCI is a non-profit organization founded in 1968 that established industry-wide commercial diving standards to help ensure safety.